This site is intended only for U.S. Healthcare Providers

 Infections

 Taltz may increase the risk of infection.
+Serious infections have occurred.
 In clinical trials of adult patients with plaque psoriasis, the Taltz group had a higher rate of infections than the placebo group (27% vs 23%).
-A similar increase in risk of infection was seen in placebo-controlled trials of adult patients with psoriatic arthritis, ankylosing spondylitis, non-radiographic axial spondyloarthritis, and pediatric patients with plaque psoriasis.
-Serious infections have occurred.
+A similar increase in risk of infection was seen in placebo controlled trials of adult patients with psoriatic arthritis, ankylosing spondylitis, non-radiographic axial spondyloarthritis, and pediatric patients with plaque psoriasis.
+In the post-marketing setting, serious bacterial, viral, and fungal opportunistic infections have been reported in patients receiving IL-17 inhibitors, including Taltz.
 Instruct patients to seek medical advice if signs or symptoms of clinically important chronic or acute infection occur.
-If a serious infection develops, discontinue Taltz until the infection resolves.
+If a patient develops a serious infection or is not responding to standard therapy, monitor the patient closely and discontinue Taltz until the infection resolves.

 Pre-Treatment Evaluation for Tuberculosis

 Evaluate patients for tuberculosis (TB) infection prior to initiating treatment with Taltz.
 Do not administer to patients with active TB infection.
 Initiate treatment of latent TB prior to administering Taltz.
-Closely monitor patients receiving Taltz for signs and symptoms of active TB during and after treatment.
+Consider anti-TB therapy prior to initiating Taltz in patients with a past history of latent or active TB in whom an adequate course of treatment cannot be confirmed.
+Patients receiving Taltz should be monitored closely for signs and symptoms of active TB during and after treatment.

 Hypersensitivity